 - Durability and repairability

-How to care for and maintain your robot vacuum
+How to care for and maintain your smart robot vacuum

 Smart robot vacuums also need a bit of maintenance (about 15-20 minutes maintenance every month) to stay in good shape and last longer.
 To keep it working well, these are somethings to consider: